justnonamenoname/lifeticle/readme.txt

 This provides an unlimited lifespan.
 It is possible that life for the lifeticle happens once every million, or even billion, years.
 The longer the time, the greater the chance of being born again.
-But there is a huge problem—there remains the possibility of pain and unhappiness.
+But there is a huge problem - there remains the possibility of pain and unhappiness.

 ==========================